materiaraiding/materiaraiding/docs/guides/ultimate/fru.md

 ![](https://github.com/user-attachments/assets/a625f6c7-a1f0-4eaf-abb4-5bd787ccfb4a)

 **Red** players must intercept dragonheads that will begin to travel around the arena from North to South.
 Intercepting these dragons will cleanse the debuff, and cause a large AOE explosion aswell as leaving behind a small puddle on the floor.
 This puddle must be picked up by a **Blue** player to successfully cleanse their own debuff.
-Allowing either of these debuffs to remain unresolved, will immediately kill the player.
+Allowing either of these debuffs to remain unresolved will immediately kill the player.

 As well as these Red and Blue buffs everyone will also gain an additional debuff.
 As mentioned prior Red players will have 2 aero and 2 ice.
 Blue players will have 1 **Ice**, 1 **Water**, 1 **Unholy Darkness**, and 1 **Eruption**.